 Exxon Mobil is the biggest company headquartered in DFW, with an estimated revenue of just under $200 billion and 71,100 employees.
 AT&T and American Airlines are also major companies with headquarters there.
 City of Dallas jobs are also plentiful, as this area requires significant administration and coordination.

 Overall, jobs in Texas are plentiful, especially if you wish to go into retail or if you want to explore the oil and gas industry.
-It's worth exploring other options, as well, as the Lone Star State is so much more than ranching and petroleum.
+It's worth exploring other options as the Lone Star State is so much more than ranching and petroleum.

 Loading some great jobs for you...